 Mediation is a process in which a neutral third party helps parties reach a settlement.
 The third party doesn’t have authority over the agreement, nor can it force them to accept a binding decision.

 Collaborative divorce is a form of mediation in which each spouse hires their own attorney to enter a process governed by the Alabama Uniform Collaborative Law Act.
-The lawyers involved in collaborative divorce agree not to represent their clients in any litigation should negotiations fail, so they are incentivized to act on their client’s best behalf.
+The divorce mediation lawyers involved in a collaborative divorce agree not to represent their clients in any litigation should negotiations fail, so they are incentivized to act on their client’s best behalf.

 Under Alabama Code § 6-6-20(f), any mediator who receives a referral or order from a court to conduct mediation must screen for evidence of domestic or family violence between the two parties involved.
 If evidence of domestic violence exists, mediation can occur only if mediation is requested by the victim of domestic or family violence, it is provided by a certified mediator trained in domestic and family violence, and the victim is permitted to have a supporting person of their choice in attendance at mediation.